 Kelly has earned a Master of Arts degree in International Relations with a Concentration in Justice and Homeland Security from Salve Regina University (2008); a Master of Nonprofit Management degree from Regis University (2002); a Juris Doctor degree from the University of Georgia School of Law (1985); a Master of Taxation degree from Georgia State University (1980); and a Bachelor of Business Administration degree from the University of Georgia (1978).

 He is married to Lisa Mathison Kelly.
-They reside in Alpharetta, Georgia and have two married children and two grandchildren.
+They reside in Alpharetta, Georgia and have two married children and three grandchildren.